julia-users-nz/julia-users-nz.github.io/README.md

 - **Location:**         Room 106.28, Building 106, Gate 4, Massey University (Albany Campus), Auckland.
 [View on Google Maps](https://goo.gl/maps/Q9Rwq3GsFUpEhjEh8)

-The Featured Talk will also be steamed via Zoom, the link will be sent later.
+The Featured Talk will also be streamed via Zoom, the link will be sent later.

 ### Contact